-Two MA students were identified by the faculty regarding personal, professional, or academic areas on the PPADD.
-In all cases, the advisor discussed the concern with the students.
-One additional student was placed on a remediation plan which was successfully completed.
+One MA student was identified by faculty regarding personal, professional, or academic areas on the PPADD.
+Additional students were identified over the course of the academic year as having academic, professional, and/or personal concerns.
+In all cases, the advisor, course instructor, and/or practicum supervisor discussed concerns with the students.
+Students placed on remediation plans were monitored and ultimately all students successfully completed remediation plans.
 There were no problems identified for our doctoral students in the areas of professional, personal, or academic development.